buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

 Our queue depends on `crossbeam`'s `crossbeam_queue::SegQueue` which is a concurrent queue implementation.
 It's designed for high-performance concurrent scenarios.
-Also, it is lock-free which is an important aspect of SegQueue.
+Also, it is lock-free which is an important aspect of `SegQueue`.

-Our queue is actually a linked list of `Job` enum which will look like following:
+Our queue is actually a linked list of `Job` which will look like following:

 ```rust
 pub enum Job {